 Technology Sector Risk.
 The Funds may make investments in certain ETFs that are concentrated in the Information Technology sector, which means the ETFs are more likely to be more adversely affected by any negative performance of the Information Technology sector than ETFs that have more diversified holdings across a number of sectors.
 Market or economic factors impacting technology companies and companies that rely heavily on technological advances could have a major effect on the value of the ETFs' investments.
-The value of stocks of technology companies and companies that rely heavily on technological sector, government regulation and competition, both domestically and internationally, including competition from foreign competitors with lower production costs.
-Stocks of technology companies that rely heavily on technology, especially those of smaller, less-seasoned companies, tend to be more volatile than the overall market.
+The value of stocks of technology companies and companies that rely heavily on technology are particularly vulnerable to rapid changes in technology product cycles, rapid product obsolescence, government regulation and competition, both domestically and internationally, including competition from foreign competitors with lower production costs.
+Stocks of technology companies and companies that rely heavily on technology, especially those of smaller, less-seasoned companies, tend to be more volatile than the overall market.
 Technology companies are heavily dependent on patent and intellectual property rights, the loss or impairment of which may adversely affect profitability.
 Additionally, companies in the Information Technology sector may face dramatic and often unpredictable changes in growth rates and competition